hardcamls/zprize/msm-test.md

 We include a modified version of the [GPU MSM test harness](https://github.com/z-prize/test-msm-gpu) for testing and benchmarking our FPGA design.
-A feature we added is the ability to load test data from file using an environment variable `TEST_LOAD_DATA_FROM`.
+A feature we added is the ability to load test data from a file using an environment variable `TEST_LOAD_DATA_FROM`.

 As the original GPU test harness expected the points returned by the FPGA to